Nati402K7/alx-low_level_programming/0x00-hello_world/README.md

 Name
 Hello, puts
 Hello, printf
-Size is not grandeur, and territory does not make a nation
+Size is not grandeur, and territory does not make a natioin Intel